Black Forest Railway (Württemberg): Campaign for the reactivation of the Weil der Stadt–Calw section

 The Hermann-Hesse-Bahn would run from Calw via the stations of Calw ZOB, Calw Heumaden, Althengstett, Ostelsheim, Weil der Stadt and Renningen.
 This would not only provide a direct connection to the S 6 towards Stuttgart, but would also make possible interchange with the S 60 to Böblingen in Renningen.
 So far, however, the district of Calw has not presented any concrete figures for the cost-benefit calculation.
 An upgrade to allow S-Bahn operations would cost about 50 percent more than provided in this concept and so the benefit-cost ratio would be below the eligibility limit of 1.0.

 Integration into the fare system of the VVS is planned, but with a separate ticket, which should also be valid for the Stuttgart S-Bahn network.

 After completion of the "standardised evaluation", the Calw district released funds for the tendering of the required planning services amounting to an estimated €2.4 million in October 2013.
 The aim was to obtain the formal planning approval by the end of 2014, with completion scheduled for 2019 at the latest.
 In May 2014, Winfried Hermann announced on behalf of the "green/red" state government that the state would fund 50% of the costs of re-activating the Hermann-Hesse-Bahn to the district of Calw.

 The re-commissioning would take place in two stages: first, starting in 2018, diesel railcars are to be operated between Calw and Renningen.
 In a second stage of operation, fuel cell vehicles (LINT) would be used or the S 6 would be extended from Weil der Stadt to Calw.
 A benefit-cost analysis for the S-Bahn extension is being funded by the VRS and the districts of Böblingen and Calw, with each providing a third.

 For the management of operations, the Albtal-Verkehrs-Gesellschaft (AVG) won a Europe-wide tender with the cheapest bid.
 For 15 years, the AVG, as railway infrastructure provider, will control the signals of the Hermann-Hesse-Bahn and maintain the state's own infrastructure.
 It was to assume actual operations when the Hermann-Hesse-Bahn starts operation in December 2018.
 Until then, the AVG would advise the district on the planning.

 In 2021, rebuilding the Tälesbach section has just commenced.

 In September 2017, it was announced that the reopening would be postponed until December 2020 because of many legal disputes, especially in relation to nature conservation.

+In February 2026, the section was finally reopened as regional rail route RB76.